+Hi there!
 My name is Chris Neal, and thank you for stopping by!
 I am a film score producer (“composer,” according to IMDb), independent web designer & developer, podcast host, and former 4-H president.
-A Pacific Northwest native, I’m a Washington State University alum, and a lifelong learner.
+A Pacific Northwest native, I’m a former Washington State University student, and a lifelong learner.
 I’ve been given some incredible opportunities over the past few years, and am truly humbled to have such generous people in my life.
 See my web portfolio here, and my IMDb page here.

 At age 16, I scored my first independent film, “Dreamer: A True American Story,” and worked with brilliant & passionate director Jesse Salmeron.
 Dreamer received universal praise and a standing ovation at its premiere, held by the 2013 Cinequest Film Festival in San Jose, California.
 The theater sold out, and a line formed around the block.
 My music was received positively even by critics such as Brent Simon, writing, “composer Chris Neal’s music stirs great feelings of uncertainty.”
 It was a truly surreal experience, and one which I will never forget.

 Recently, I scored my second film, “Marcus Jansen: Examine & Report,” and worked with Emmy-award winning director John Scoular.
 The documentary will be screened in New York, Los Angeles, and San Francisco.
 It is currently available to stream on Vimeo.